 The American Postal Workers Union (APWU) has been a vocal proponent of another ascribed cause for the postal financial predicament.
 The APWU told Congress in May 2002 that the "Postal Service's financial crisis is directly attributable to the \$12 billion in postage discounts it gives annually to major mailers and direct mail firms for pre-sorting their mail.
-The discounts equal significantly more than the costs the Postal Service avoids when it receives presorted mail, and they amount to huge subsidies for the major mailers and direct mail firms."
+The discounts equal significantly more than the costs the Postal Service avoids when it receives pre-sorted mail, and they amount to huge subsidies for the major mailers and direct mail firms."
 APWU believes that at least some of this revenue could be recovered if the work were brought back in-house.
+GAO is reviewing the issue.